ebtc-protocol/ebtc/README.md

 The eBTC Token is designed with economic properties that aim to maintain price parity with BTC.
 These properties include:

-1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued eBTC.
+1. The system is designed to always be over-collateralized - the dollar value of the locked stETH exceeds the dollar value of the issued eBTC.

 2. eBTC token are fully redeemable - users can always swap $x worth of eBTC for $x worth of stETH (minus fees), directly with the system.